GM plans to bring Trax small SUV to Brazil

 “I see us continuing our segment leadership,” Ford Brazil President Steven Armstrong said in an interview on Monday at the Sao Paulo auto show.

 And newer rivals are coming.
-Honda (7267.T) said this week it would bring a small SUV to Brazil beginning in 2014, while Suzuki (7269.T) has already begun making its Jimny in Brazil.
+Honda said this week it would bring a small SUV to Brazil beginning in 2014, while Suzuki has already begun making its Jimny in Brazil.

 GM has said the Trax, which was introduced last month at the Paris auto show, will be sold in more than 140 markets with Mexico and Canada getting the SUV first.
 While saying the United States will not get the Trax, the SUV’s other markets have not been identified.